VETERINARY SUMMER RESEARCH PROGRAM

 Side Menu

-The University of Tennessee, College of Veterinary Medicine Veterinary Summer Scholars Program is an 11-week research program designed to provide veterinary students with training in biomedical research.
-This program is only open to UTCVM veterinary students.
-We are unable to accept external candidates at this time.
+The University of Tennessee, College of Veterinary Medicine Veterinary Summer Scholars Program is an 10-week research program designed to provide veterinary students with training in biomedical research.
+This program is only open to current veterinary students at the University of Tennessee College of Veterinary Medicine.
+We are unable to take external applicants at this time.

-This 11-week research program spans from late May to mid-August each year.
-Students will have 10 weeks of research and 1 week for oral presentations.
+This 10-week research program spans from late May to mid-August each year.
+Students will have 10 weeks of research and a research poster symposium to celebrate their work this summer.
 Summer scholars work on research projects that will enable them to test hypotheses, pursue specific objectives, conduct research, interpret data, and present their research findings.
 Mentors for the students are highly experienced research faculty with established research programs here at UTCVM.

-For Summer 2023, our program had generous support for funding up to 20 students from the Center of Excellence in Livestock Diseases and Human Health and 4 students from Boehringer-Ingelheim (as part of the Boehringer Ingelheim Veterinary Scholars Program).
+For Summer 2026, our program has generous support for funding up to 25 students from both the Center of Excellence in Livestock Diseases and Human Health and Boehringer-Ingelheim (as part of the Boehringer Ingelheim Veterinary Scholars Program).

-Applicants for the UTCVM Veterinary Summer Scholars Research Program must be a current first or second year veterinary student.
+Applicants for the UTCVM Veterinary Summer Scholars Research Program must be a current first or second year veterinary student at the University of Tennessee College of Veterinary Medicine.

 ABOUT THE PROGRAM

-The Veterinary Summer Scholars Program is an 11 week program beginning late May and ending mid August.
+The 2026 Veterinary Summer Scholars Program is an 10 week program beginning May 18th and ending August 9th.
 Scholars engage in research projects under the mentorship of research faculty.
 This program is only open to UTCVM veterinary students.
-The Summer 2023 program dates are May 29, 2023 – August 11, 2023.
-Students will have 10 weeks of research and 1 week for oral presentations.
+Students can begin work no earlier than May 18th, and end their work no later than August 9th.
+Students will have 10 weeks of research and a final research poster symposium.
+The poster symposium is scheduled for Friday July 31, 2026 11:30-1:30 in the TLC Concourse.

 In addition to your research project, scholars will attend a mandatory weekly seminar series that will cover a range of topics including: